COVID-19: Ingredients, supplements, & actions that can aid in prevention

 The good news.

-As of publication, COVID-19 has impacted only a small portion of the population.
-Thankfully, good habits like frequent hand washing and social distancing will prevent the spread of all contagious diseases, not just COVID-19.
+Thankfully, social distancing and good habits like frequent hand washing and home disinfecting will prevent the spread of all contagious diseases, not just COVID-19.

 Flu data: https://www.cdc.gov/flu/about/burden/preliminary-in-season-estimates.htm

 Never miss an update, join our weekly email list: